CultureHQ/paperweight/README.md

 end
 ```

+From now on, updating this attribute will queue a job in the background to update the image later.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.